nshahpazov/software-engineering-notes/Architecture/microservices.md

 # Microservices

-The microservices approach is all about handling a complex system, but in order to do so, the approach introduces it's own set of complexities.
+The microservices approach is all about handling a complex system, but in order to do so, the approach introduces its own set of complexities.
 When you use microservices, you need to
 - have to work on automated deployment
 - monitoring
 - logging